Are you looking for some of the best things to do in Uruguay?

 - Hand-sculpture and Brava Beach

-For all the places in Uruguay for tourists, this is probably the best place to start.
-Also, you’ll find ‘the hand’, the sculpture what is Uruguay famous for.
+Out of all the places in Uruguay, this is probably the best place to start.
+Also, you’ll find ‘the hand’, is a sculpture that is Uruguay is famous for.

 Uruguay Travel Tips